 Description of overfished stocks:

-To understand the health of fish populations, as well as their abundance and distribution, NOAA regularly assesses fish stocks through stock assessments.
-Assessments let NOAA know if a stock is experiencing overfishing (harvest higher than a maximum sustainable yield) or if it is overfished (population size is too low such that it jeopardizes supporting the maximum sustainable yield).
-And, if a stock becomes overfished, stock assessments can help determine what steps may be taken to rebuild it to sustainable levels.
-Stock assessments help NOAA manage and recover fish stocks over time.
+To understand the abundance and distribution of fish populations, NOAA regularly assesses fish stocks through stock assessments.
+Stock assessments provide the information necessary for NOAA to make determinations that a stock is experiencing overfishing (harvest higher than a maximum sustainable yield) or is overfished (population size is too low such that it jeopardizes supporting the maximum sustainable yield).
+If a stock becomes overfished, stock assessments can help determine what steps may be taken to rebuild it to sustainable levels, including the appropriate reduction in fishing rates.

 This site presents the number of overfished stocks by year in all regions.